Germany charges 'NSU 2.0' far-right threats suspect | DW | 28.10.2021

 The suspect signed the messages "NSU 2.0."
 This refers to the National Socialist Underground, a three-person right-wing terror cell that murdered ten people between 2000 and 2007.

 His messages allegedly contained multiple references to Nazi ideology, including beginning with the greeting "Heil Hitler," and referring to himself as an SS officer.
-The letters were overwhelming directed at Germans of Turkish heritage, and his victims includedlawmakers, artists, activits, and lawyers.
+The letters were overwhelmingly directed at Germans of Turkish heritage, and his victims included lawmakers, artists, activists, and lawyers.

 Some suspicion has also fallen on police in the central state of Hesse, as there are allegations that he got the phone numbers of some of his victims from officers.
 He is also alleged to have gotten the contact details of some of his victims in Berlin by calling a local newspaper and pretending to be a cop.